sagemath/trac_to_gh/Issue 6655.md

 # Issue 6655: Clean up and new feature in partition

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6655

 Original creator: numata